Table of contents

 Renraku

 Besides learning by heart different combination techniques, you can just learn what technique to perform when.
-Start with one technique and if opponent hasn’t fallen but is destabilized, follow-up with the right technique that uses the momentum from the destabilization, if still not on ground but destabilized, again follow-up with appropriate technique relative to his destabilization momentum, and so forth.
+Start with one technique and if Uke hasn’t fallen but is destabilized, follow-up with the right technique that uses the momentum from the destabilization, if still not on ground but destabilized, follow-up again with an appropriate technique relative to his destabilization momentum, and so forth.
 When following-up movements it is important to be very fast as the opponent won’t be destabilized for long.

 Other

-When moving with Uke to the side, you can perform ‘Tai Otoshi’ on that side to use the momentum that comes with moving to the side.
-Thus instead of blocking front of Uke’s leg you would block the side of Uke’s leg.
+When moving with Uke to the side, you can perform Yoko Otoshi on that side to use the momentum that comes with moving laterally.

 video